mikeeq/ansible-ops-workstation/README.md

     dnf -y module install nvidia-driver:open-dkms
     dnf -y install nvidia-container-toolkit

+    # Make sure you're running desktop in X11 mode, wayland is a bit laggy still
+    # xorg.conf can be generated from nvidia-settings

     # Enroll MOK key if you're using SecureBoot
     ## You can check by which key the kernel module is signed by, by executing: modinfo nvidia-drm, and then try to find it locally (i.e.: in dkms config file)
     mokutil --import /var/lib/dkms/mok.pub